Packing Short Plane Spanning Graphs in Complete Geometric Graphs: Distributed Approach

 \begin{corollary} Dense boxes are connected by the 8-neighbor topology. \end{corollary}

-\begin{lemma} Any set~$S$ of at least $4 \cdot (3k -1) + 1$ points with $\beta \geq \BE(\MST(S))$ contains at least one dense box. \end{lemma} \begin{proof} Assume $S$ consists of only sparse boxes.
+\begin{lemma} Any finite set~$S$ of at least $4 \cdot (3k -1) + 1$ points with $\beta \geq \BE(\MST(S))$ contains at least one dense box. \end{lemma} \begin{proof} Assume $S$ and $\beta$ induce only sparse boxes.
 This implies that the points are distributed over at least five boxes, and thus, there is a pair of boxes that is non-adjacent.
 Using Lemma~\ref{lem_nonadjacent}, this means that these boxes cannot be connected using edges of length at most $\BE(\MST(S))$, a contradiction. \end{proof}

-\begin{lemma} In any set~$S$ of at least $4 \cdot (3k -1) + 1$ points with $\beta \geq \BE(\MST(S))$, all sparse boxes are adjacent to a dense box. \end{lemma} \begin{proof} This follows from Lemma~\ref{lem_nonadjacent}, since any sparse box that is not adjacent to a dense box cannot be connected to any dense box using edges of length at most $\beta \geq \BE(\MST(S))$. \end{proof}
+\begin{lemma} In any finite set~$S$ of at least $4 \cdot (3k -1) + 1$ points with $\beta \geq \BE(\MST(S))$, all sparse boxes are adjacent to a dense box. \end{lemma} \begin{proof} This follows from Lemma~\ref{lem_nonadjacent}, since any sparse box that is not adjacent to a dense box cannot be connected to any dense box using edges of length at most $\beta \geq \BE(\MST(S))$. \end{proof}

 Next, we assign all points to dense boxes.
 In order to do this, let $c_B$ be the center of a dense box $B$.
 Note that $c_B$ is not necessarily the center point of the points in this box.
 We consider the Voronoi diagram of the centers of all dense boxes and assign a point $p$ to $B$ if $p$ lies in the Voronoi cell of $c_B$.
 Let $S_B$ be the set of points of $S$ that are associated with a dense box $B$.
 We note that each dense box $B$ gets assigned at least all points in its own box, since in the case of adjacent dense boxes, the boundary of the Voronoi cell coincides with the shared boundary of these boxes (see \fig{fig:VoronoiCells}).